Blake Austin

-Blake Austin (born 1 February 1991) is a professional rugby league footballer who plays as a for The Entrance Tigers in the Central Coast Division Rugby League in NSW, Australia.
+Blake Austin (born 1 February 1991) is a professional rugby league footballer who plays as a for Woy Woy Roosters in the Central Coast Division Rugby League in NSW, Australia.

 Austin previously played for the Canberra Raiders, Penrith Panthers and the Wests Tigers in the NRL as well as the Warrington Wolves, Leeds Rhinos and Castleford Tigers in Super League.
 He played for the City Origin team in 2015 and Portugal and Great Britain at international level.
 He has also represented England at 9s.

 Early life

 Austin was born in Parramatta, New South Wales, Australia, to parents Robert and Maree.
 He is of English descent through his grandmother.

 A Doonside Roos junior, Austin was also a baseballer and sprinter as a child.
 In 2001, he appeared on The Footy Show as the winner of the "league of their own" video contest for best junior rugby league try.
 He won a brand new Holden Jackaroo, which his parents sold in order to move out of a Doonside housing commission and into their own home in Mount Druitt.
 In 2009, Austin represented the Australian Schoolboys team while attending St Dominic's College, Penrith.